Freedom of the Press

 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-Internet usage has risen dramatically over the last few years, from 8 percent of the population in 2007 to more than 35 percent in 2013.
-The cities have numerous cybercafés, giving residents regular access to the medium.
-There were no reports that the government restricted internet access or monitored e-mail messages.
+Internet usage has risen dramatically in recent years, from 8 percent of the population in 2007 to more than 40 percent in 2014.
+There were no reports that the government restricted or monitored internet use.